- Business and Employment

 Small business owners in particular have been negatively impacted by the recent financial chaos exhibited by financial institutions.
 For small businesses, a big part of the story is evaluating if there are practical and effective alternatives to traditional banks.
 Another key chapter in the story involves new banking terms (for many of us) such as "Zombie Banks" and "Problem Banks."
 Such problems have also contributed to phrases like "Too Big to Fail" and more recently "Too Big to Jail" — such descriptions are certainly not confidence-builders when we are thinking about bankers.

 The role of banks has often been at odds with the goals of society and individuals.
 But just because there is a rich history of banking problems does not make it any easier or more acceptable for most of us.
-My work has primarily involved helping individuals and small businesses to work more effectively with commercial lenders.
-I am constantly learning more about prudent business lending alternatives and hope to share some of this wisdom with all of you.
-Are you looking for a banking scorecard?

 A Banking Scorecard